Doctoral Program

 Please note that we use a holistic approach to decide on admission to UCF Chemistry graduate programs.
 This means all applications are thoroughly reviewed, and there are no cut-off scores or criteria that preclude a full review of all applications.
 This process can allow strengths in your application to outweigh any weaknesses.
 For example, if your overall GPA is less than 3.0, you may still be accepted to the program based on the strengths of other criteria.
 The criteria by which we review all applications are listed below:

-- Prior academic performance.
-Evidence that applicant is academically prepared for graduate coursework in Chemistry.
+1. Prior academic performance.
+Evidence that the applicant is academically prepared for graduate Chemistry coursework.

-These criteria will be assessed from a combination of your application materials including transcripts, a statement of purpose, three letters of recommendation, resume, and English Language Exam Scores (Required for International applicants only; minimum scores apply).
-Please write your statement of purpose to provide evidence for some (or all) of the criteria above.
-This document may also be useful to describe prior research or project experiences or provide context for weaknesses in the application, including challenges that arose during your undergraduate career.
-Please also provide your letter of recommendation writers these criteria, so they can provide further evidence to support your application.
+These criteria will be assessed from transcripts, a statement of purpose, three letters of recommendation, your CV/resume, Statement of purpose and letters of recommendation should present evidence for fulfillment of these criteria.
+These documents may also be useful to describe the applicant’s contributions to research projects or include context for weaknesses in the application.
+International applicants may have additional requirements (see https://graduate.ucf.edu/international-applicants/).
 Thank you for applying to UCF Chemistry and best of luck preparing all your applications!

 Chemistry M.S.